Lily Aldridge

-Lily Maud Aldridge (born November 15, 1985) is an American model best known for being a Victoria's Secret Angel from 2010 until 2018.
+Lily Maud Aldridge (born November 15, 1985) is an American model.
+She was a Victoria's Secret Angel from 2010 to 2018.
 She also appeared in the Sports Illustrated Swimsuit Issue, alongside Chrissy Teigen and Nina Agdal, for the 50th anniversary cover in 2014.

 Early life

 Aldridge was born at Saint John's Hospital in Santa Monica, California.
 She went to Franklin Elementary School in Santa Monica.
 She is the daughter of British artist Alan Aldridge and American Playboy Playmate of the month Laura Lyons.
 Aldridge attended high school in London, as well as Notre Dame High School in Sherman Oaks, California.

 Career

 Print work

 Aldridge started modeling at the age of 16, for Abercrombie & Fitch.
 Her advertising campaigns included Rocawear, Arden B., Rag & Bone, Shiatzy Chen, Bobbi Brown, Smashbox Cosmetics, GAP, Tommy Hilfiger, Coach, JCrew, Charles David, Levi's, J Brand, Accessorize.

 She was also featured in the spring 2011 advertising campaign for clothing company Rag & Bone, and served as a photographer for the same campaign in the following season.

 She was named the face of clothing company XOXO and the skincare company Proactiv in 2014.
 With Chanel Iman, she was the face of the Born Free Africa campaign for online retailer Shopbop.